-A Texas public school district has the discretion to determine the number of days of the teacher contract year to devote to staff development and teacher preparation days.
+A school district has the discretion to determine the number of days of the teacher contract year to devote to staff development and teacher preparation days.
 Staff development must be predominantly campus based and must be developed and approved by the campus site-based decision-making committee.

 In designing staff development, a school district must use procedures that, to the greatest extent possible, ensure the training incorporates proactive instructional planning techniques using a flexible framework that:

-The staff development provided by a school district may include training in:
+District-provided staff development may include training in:

 (A) technology and digital learning; and